 I am Assistant Professor of Technical Communication in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
 I received my PhD in Rhetoric and Composition from Purdue University, and received bachelor’s degrees in Professional Writing and Women’s & Gender Studies and a master’s in Digital Rhetoric & Professional Writing, from Michigan State University.
 Go green and boiler up!

-In summer 2025, I will…
+In spring 2026, I will…

 - present…